BNasmith/PTForsyth/PTFWorkofChrist.md

 old theologians were right when they insisted that the work of redemption was the work of the whole Trinity Father, Son, and Holy
-Spirit ; as we express it when we baptize into the new life of reconcilement in the threefold name.
+Spirit; as we express it when we baptize into the new life of reconcilement in the threefold name.
 The holiness of God was confessed in man by Christ, and this holy confession of